RY3IEZN/azure-loadbalancer-vmss/src/README.md

 <!-- @format -->

+Here is the steps we are going to follow

+1. Create a Vnet
+1. Create a loadbalancer with an empty backendpool
+1. Create a Virtual Machine Scale and add to the backend pool
+1. Test out the loadbalancer

 # A. Create a Virtual Network

 Head over to the console and search for virtual network, so that we create a custom vpc, click create